magento/devdocs/src/guides/v2.3/graphql/queries/directory-country.md

   - /guides/v2.3/graphql/reference/directory.html
 ---

 Use the `country` query to retrieve information about a specific country.
+Dont confuse with [countries]({{page.baseurl}}/graphql/queries/directory-countries.html) query that will be used to retrieve list of all the available country in the system.

 ## Syntax